 [url "git://anongit.kde.org/"] insteadOf = kde: [url "ssh://email@example.com/"] pushInsteadOf = kde:

-kdesrc-build is, a user-space package manager, it is used to compile KDE-related projects from source and installs them into a designated directory.
+kdesrc-build is a user-space package manager.
+It is used to compile KDE-related projects from source, and to install them into a designated directory.

-global ... ignore-kde-structure true make-options -j5 # NOTE: 5 is the number of jobs, this should usually be (number-of-cpu-cores + 1) #stop-on-failure true # Stop kdesrc-build ... end global
+global ... # Do not introduce an extra directory hierarchy ignore-kde-structure true # set the number of jobs to 5; this should usually # be (number-of-cpu-cores + 1) make-options -j5 # Stop kdesrc-build #stop-on-failure true # Directory structure source-dir ~/kde/src build-dir ~/kde/src log-dir ~/kde/log kdedir ~/kde/usr ... end global

-Let kdesrc-build handle the compilation + installation of KDevelop and its (direct) dependencies
+kdesrc-build handle the compilation and installation of KDevelop and its (direct) dependencies, type

 $ kdesrc-build --debug libkomparediff2 grantlee kdevplatform kdevelop-pg-qt kdevelop

-Copy and use these commands to a new file called ~/.env-kf5:
+Copy and use these commands to a new file called ~/kde/.setup/env:

-Whenever you feel to run a self-compiled KDevelop, you just have to do the following commands in terminal:
+Whenever you want to run a self-compiled KDevelop, you just have to do the following commands in terminal:

 Inspect that log to figure out what's going on:

-Unit tests are ran from the build dir of each framework, you should first cd into it.
+Unit tests are ran from the build dir of each framework; you should first

 You need a separate DBus session because the dbus server needs to have the right value of XDG_DATA_DIRS, in order to find $KF5/share/dbus-1/services for starting services (e.g. kded5).